 Peaches are one of my favorite summer fruits.
 Actually, I don’t think I can play favorites.
-There are so many glorious gems to chose from this time of year… raspberries, strawberries, blueberries, pineapple – I love them all!!
+There are so many glorious gems to chose from this time of year… raspberries for raspberry chocolate chip jumbo muffins, strawberries for strawberry oat squares, blueberries for blueberry pie bars—I love them all!!

 These fruity/creamy bars are nothing short of amazing.
 Four layers to love: buttery, brown sugar oat crust, creamy & juicy peach filling, pecan/cinnamon crumble, and an easy vanilla icing to finish it all off.
 The peach filling leaves each bite ultra moist and the crumble on top maintains a slight crunch.
 These bars are a texture lover’s dream!